BJP’s slum outreach campaign posters use Tamil writer Perumal Murugan’s photo

 Musician TM Krishna criticised the BJP for using Murugan’s photo in its campaign for slum dwellers.
 “The sheer ignorance of these people is appalling,” he wrote on Twitter.
 “FYI [For your information] Perumal Murugan is one of India’s most important writers!”

 The Delhi BJP’s Jhuggi Samman Yatra seeks to make residents of slums aware of various welfare schemes of the Modi government and expose alleged failures of the Arvind Kejriwal government in the city.
-It was launched on October 15 ahead of the crucial municipal corporation elections early next year.
+It was launched on October 15 ahead of the crucial municipal corporation elections that will be held early next year.